 13. Crow Farm

-Located in the uniquely-named Sandwich, Massachusetts, Crow Farm offers pick your own seasonal produce including apple picking, along with strawberry and pumpkin picking.
-They recommend checking their Facebook page for information on what’s available for pick-your-own harvests.
+Located in the uniquely-named town of Sandwich, Crow Farm offers pick your own seasonal produce including apple picking, along with strawberry and pumpkin picking.

 Spending a fall afternoon in an orchard apple picking, exploring apple orchards to enjoy blazing fall foliage colors, plus all the delectable treats available at their farm stands is a wonderful way to make lasting family memories.
 We hope we’ve been able to show you that when you’re looking for some of the best apple orchards in Massachusetts, you’ll find a lot of great options.

-For all your apple questions, types of apples, and growing apple know-how, subscribe to our newsletter and join our apple family.
+For all your apple questions, types of apples, and growing apple know-how, keep reading all about apples!